 For cats and dogs, routine dental care is an essential component of their oral and overall physical health.
 That said, most pets don't receive the oral hygiene care they need to keep their teeth and gums healthy.

-At our veterinary clinic in Glendale, we offer complete dental care services for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental X-Rays and surgeries.
+At our veterinary clinic in Glendale, we offer complete dental care services for your pet, from basics veterinary dentistry services such as dental exams, teeth cleanings and polishing, to dental X-Rays and surgeries.

 We are also passionate about educating pet parents about home dental care for their pets — it's likely possible for your pet's breath to smell better.
 Feel free to ask questions any time, whether during appointments or between sessions.